 - Volume I: Gender in CGIAR Research

 - The Evaluation found that there has been significant progress towards gender equity in CGIAR since 2010, with key institutions strengthened and gender mainstreaming incorporated across all research programs, resulting in a growing body of gender research.
 Though much has been achieved, there is still more that CGIAR must do in order to achieve its objectives.
 The Evaluation listed 11 recommendations for future action relating to clearer vision and action plan for gender equity; greater consistency in gender research; stronger systems for monitoring and evaluations of outputs and outcomes and support to gender capacity and expertise.

-A video summarzing the findings and recommendations from the evaluation of Gender in CGIAR research can be found below:
+A video summarizing the findings and recommendations from the evaluation of Gender in CGIAR research can be found below.